Gamma Nova Strategy

 -

-Macro, Momentum and news-based option trades, on both Index (QQQ/SPY) and Stock Options, with one to several days before expiration.
+Macro, Momentum and news-based option trades, on both Index (QQQ/SPY) and Stock Options, with one to four days before expiration.

 How It Works